- 225g butter, chopped into small pieces, plus a little for greasing

 Add the vanilla to the melted chocolate and give it a good stir – don’t worry if it has separated.
 Pour into the whisked eggs and sugar.
 Use a spatula to gently fold everything together, until most of the buttery streaks have been folded in.
 Sieve the flour mixture into the bowl and fold together again, add the remaining chocolate chunks and stir until well combined.

 Pour the mixture into your tin, smoothing it into the corners.
-Bake for 30-35 mins, a skewer inserted to the centre should come out with sticky crumbs, but no raw cake mixture.
+Bake for 30-35 mins for soft centred blondies (if you prefer a cakey texture, leave for another 5 mins).
+Check if the blondies are cooked by giving the tin a gentle shake, they should be mostly set but a little bit of a wobble in the centre is fine.
 Cool completely in the tin – the blondies will sink in the middle as they cool, just like brownies.
-Cut into 16 squares.
+If you try to remove the blondies too soon, they will be too soft to cut, so be patient.
+Once cool, cut into 16 squares.
 The blondies will keep for 5 days in a sealed container.